builtByJava/builtByJava/README.md

      -   An e-commerce application
      -   A pomodoro timer style time management application
      -   A flight reservation/bookings application
-     -   A City tours application
+     -   A city tours application
+     -   A pharmacy application

 - 🌱 I’m currently learning ...
     - More Core Java